 According to all Tibetan Buddhist teachings, bodhicitta, translated as “enlightened mind” is what we as travelers in samsara really need to focus on cultivating.
 In doing so we will not only open up to our own buddhanature, but we will help others open to theirs, too.
 In reading through all the materials listed in the bibliography of this paper, I have found references to the importance of bodhicitta in every single one.

 In all the teachings I have ever received from any and all lamas, bodhicitta is also the core ingredient to us being able to make any headway at all towards a spiritual life.
-Looking at all the people I have known or only heard of, people who have made a great positive contribution to society, they all acted with bodhicitta whether they ever heard the word or not.
+Looking at all the people I have known or heard of, people who have made a great positive contribution to society, they all acted with bodhicitta whether they ever heard the word or not.
 The “enlightened mind” which is bodhicitta propels us out of our conventional experience into one of a more expansive, ultimate level.

 The pioneers of Rime as well as all the teachers listed above talk about bodhicitta with the love and rhapsody of a Rumi poem or a Bengali love song.
 Shabkar sings the praises of bodhicitta repeatedly throughout the over 500 pages of his biography: